Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 Usually, the meeting point is at one of the "pantalan" - here n°3 - one of several blue gates to access the jetty.

-Luckily and finally, this area is a protected zone.
+Luckily, and finally, this area is a protected zone.
 Before, half of the tour boats were illegal and didn’t care much about the distance to these vulnerable cetaceans.
-Thanks to the effort of some of the tour companies, respectful whale watching is the standard now.
+Thanks to some tour companies' efforts, respectful whale watching is the standard now.

 Packing List for the Whale Watching Tour

-• Water, but not too much; the smaller boats don’t have a restroom available.
+• Water, but not too much; smaller boats don’t have a restroom available.

 • Sun protection throughout the year; hat, sunscreen (my favourite to protect the face), sunglasses

-• Zoom Camera or and binoculars; however, some tour operators offer pictures to download after the tour.
+• Zoom Camera or binoculars; however, some tour operators offer pictures to download after the tour.

 Do you love to watch sunsets?
 Check out my favourite places for spectacular sunsets in Tenerife